 We have created a formula that uses some simple physics equations to calculate speed from your power data.
-We use this virtual speed to calculate the distance for your ride.
+We use Suffer Speed to calculate the distance for your ride.

 How Does The Formula Work?

 We are starting with a simple model that calculates instantaneous speed from power.
-It uses your weight (from the settings page in The Sufferfest App) and these as defaults:
+Here is what we use to calculate it:

 How Does This Affect Me?

 - If you have a power meter that doesn’t report speed, this means that your rides will now show as having speed and distance in other apps.

 - If you have a power meter, smart trainer, or Virtual Watts trainer, the speed and distance reported in the .fit file to other apps will now use virtual speed.

 Why Did You Change How Speed And Distance Were Being Calculated?